Falling Down: Contemporary

-Later opinions
+Retrospective

 On the 24th anniversary of the film's release in 2017, film critic April Wolfe of LA Weekly wrote in the article entitled "Hey White People..." that it "remains one of Hollywood's most overt yet morally complex depictions of the modern white-victimization narrative, one both adored and reviled by the extreme right".
 Wolfe said: "Today, we might see D-Fens and the white supremacist as the infighting sides of the far right — one couches racism in coded words like "thug," while the other wants an outright ethnic cleanse.
 Ultimately, what both want is to return to their idea of a purer America, unburdened by the concerns of minorities and women".
 Wolfe suggested that Rupert Murdoch would "go on to bottle that fury and package it as patriotism" in creating Fox News.

 In 2012, Tasha Robinson of The A.V.
 Club was critical of the film, describing it as a "profoundly hateful film disguised alternately (and erratically) as either tragedy or humor."
 An earlier 2008 review on the site was positive, saying, "Heat used as a metaphor for simmering rage is nothing new, but few films execute sweaty psychosis as well."